agordon110/jc_code/README.md

 # Design Decisions
 Chose to not accept any arbitrary actions and chose to create an allow list in the Action object.

 addAction only records new actions.
-Chose to have the calculations generated in the getStats method
+Chose to have the calculations generated in the getStats method.
+This could easily be changeged and have the addAction method keep a dictionary of running sum's

 # Testing
 Basic testing using python unittest framework.

 Linting using flake8